-We piloted three human rights assessments in Turkey, China and Malaysia in 2018, in addition to Egypt in 2017.
-We have identified common risk areas that require follow-up action in 2019.
+So far, we piloted human rights assessments in Turkey, China, Malaysia and Egypt were we identified common risk areas that require follow-up action.
 For example, we need more regular and broader engagement and consultation with external stakeholders at the local level; to help ensure formal grievance mechanisms and processes are in place for communities living close to our manufacturing operations; and in some markets, to address risks associated with our outsourced workforce.

 Corrective action plans have been developed or are in the process of being developed with the four pilot markets.

 Responsible procurement is the way we encourage companies that we do business with to meet the standards of ethics, business integrity and environmental practice we expect of them.
 In 2018, 364 suppliers were identified as posing an elevated risk.
 Of these, 92 have active follow-up actions, including more information requested, audits or on-site assessments.
 In 2018, we audited 48 suppliers, representing 52% of those identified as requiring follow-up actions.

 We identified the need for an end-to-end model that would be applicable across all divisions and geographies.
 Continuing our work to implement our new Third-Party Risk Management (TPRM) program, we rolled it out in the first country, Mexico, in October 2018.
 We expect a phased rollout worldwide in 2019, planned to begin in the Americas (including the US), followed by Asia-Pacific and Europe.

 We launched a new Environmental Sustainability Strategy with more ambitious targets in 2018.